guzmonne/dynamodb-graph/README.md

 ### Update method

-To update a node value you just overwrite it by creating a new node with the same Node `id` and `type`.
+To update a node value you just overwrite it with a new node with the same Node `id` and `type`.

 ```javascript
 var id = 'Character#2';